 Since 2008, Year Up Bay Area has offered an intensive one-year training program that provides low-income young adults, ages 18-24, with a combination of hands-on skill development, coursework eligible for college credits, corporate internships, and wrap-around support, at firms such as LinkedIn, Salesforce, Google, Facebook, Kaiser Permanente, Blue Shield of California and Charles Schwab.
 Through the Legacy Foundation, IWF NorCal members have mentored Year Up staff, focusing on leadership development and career skills.

 To learn more about Year Up Bay Area, contact IWF NorCal member and Year Up board member Kirsten Wolberg.

-We encourage all IWF NorCal members to ENGAGE with our Legacy Community.
+We encourage all IWF NorCal members to ENGAGE with our Community Partners.